peter-mouland/web-caddy/README.md

     $ component
     ├── _site           => Generated / Compiled demo site
-    ├── dist            => Compiled code and source code to be distrubtuted via bower ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html
+    ├── config          => Store the build config including the AWS variables ├── dist            => Compiled code and source code to be distrubtuted via bower ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html